kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Control of wound circulation is different to other critical tissues
 	E. The liver is the origin of the nitrogen loss in the urine

+#### Answer: C. Peripheral resistance increases - ?

 ### Q3.40
-Which of the following statements correctly describes the approach to a patient with trauma to the neck?
+Which of the following statements correctly describes the approach to a patient with _trauma to the neck_?

 	A. A radiograph of the neck is a particularly useful diagnostic tool for suspected laryngeal fracture or penetrating laryngeal injury
 	B. Zone I or thoracic inlet injuries must be investigated with panendoscopy and early arteriography
 	C. Zone II injuries are injuries to the upper neck
 	D. Zone III injuries must be immediately explored without any preliminary investigations
 	E. Zone III extends from the clavicular heads to the angles of the jaw

+#### Answer: E. Zone III extends from the clavicular heads to the angles of the jaw - ?

 ## Questions 3.41-3.50